Jane Toppan: Murders

-In 1885, Toppan began training to be a nurse at Cambridge Hospital.
-Unlike her early years, where she was described as brilliant and terrible, at the hospital she was well-liked, bright, and friendly, evoking the nickname "Jolly Jane".
+In 1883, Toppan began training to be a nurse at Cambridge Hospital.
+Unlike her early years, where she was described as brilliant and terrible, at the hospital she was well-liked, bright, and friendly, earning her the nickname "Jolly Jane".
 Once she became close with the patients, she picked her favorite ones, who were normally elderly and very sick.
 During her residency, Toppan used her patients as guinea pigs in experiments with morphine and atropine; she altered their prescribed dosages to see what it did to their nervous systems.
 However, she spent considerable time alone with patients, making up fake charts, medicating them to drift in and out of consciousness, and even getting into bed with them.

 Toppan was recommended for the prestigious Massachusetts General Hospital in 1889; there, she claimed several more victims before being fired the following year.
 She briefly returned to Cambridge but was soon dismissed for administering opiates recklessly.
 Toppan then began a career as a private nurse and flourished despite complaints of petty theft.

 Toppan began her poisoning spree in earnest in 1895 by killing her landlord, Israel Dunham, and his wife.
 In 1899 she killed her foster sister Elizabeth with a dose of strychnine.
 In 1901, Toppan moved in with the elderly Alden Davis and his family in Cataumet to take care of him after the death of his wife, Mattie (whom Toppan had murdered).
 Within weeks, she killed Davis, his sister Edna, and two of his daughters, Minnie and Genevieve.

 The surviving members of the Davis family ordered a toxicology exam on Minnie, which determined that she had been poisoned.
 Local authorities assigned a police detail on Toppan to watch her.
 On October 29, 1901, she was arrested for murder.
 By 1902, she had confessed to thirty-one murders.

 Soon after the trial, one of William Randolph Hearst's newspapers, the New York Journal, printed what was purported to be Toppan's confession to her lawyer, claiming that she had killed more than thirty-one people, and that she wanted the jury to find her sane so she could eventually have a chance at being released.
 Toppan insisted upon her own sanity in court, claiming that she could not be insane if she knew what she was doing and knew that it was wrong, but nonetheless she was declared insane and committed.
 On June 23, 1902, in the Barnstable County Courthouse, she was found not guilty by reason of insanity and committed for life in the Taunton Insane Hospital.
 She died there on August 17, 1938, at the age of 84.